RyanOuterson/PortfolioProjects/README.md

 ## Key Questions Explored

-The project seeks to answer five critical questions:
+The project seeks to analyze five areas:

 1. **Trend in Global GDP (1960-2022)**: Analyze the global GDP trend over the decades to identify patterns and fluctuations.